 I finally had a chance to look trough the material I’ve filmed at school here in Toronto.
 I edited a video about my 3D animation studies in Centennial College.
 I also list 5 good reasons why to do exchange studies – and 1 reason why not.

 As it is the 4th week of the Ontario teacher strike going on it’s a bit bittersweet to talk about the studies right now.
 But then again when I went trough the amount of clips and sketches from the first six weeks of school I noticed that I’ve already learned a lot in that time.

-I’ve been pretty active during the strike as well.
-Not so much with the 3D stuff – you might understand why after looking the video – but with making art and learning new skills.
+I’ve been pretty active during the strike as well: with the 3D stuff, making art and learning new skills.
 I’ll tell you more about those projects later.
 Thank you for tuning in.
 Have an awesome weekend.

 P.S.
 I’m sorry.
 There is a typo in my drawing teachers name in the video.
 She is Beverley Ransom.